Curriculum at K280 School of Journeys

 How will you ensure equity to all learners?

 As a response to the COVID-19 pandemic, we have selected this program due to its inclusion of developmentally appropriate goals and objectives for preschoolers.
-Utilizing this curriculum “across the board” ensures that our young learners receive an equitable Pre-K experience, whether they are learning exclusively at home, or engaging in the hybrid model.
+Utilizing this curriculum “across the board” ensures that our young learners receive an equitable Pre-K experience.
+Please note that K280 is now a 5 day program in accordance to DOE updates.
+There are no more hybrid classrooms, only in-school and fully remote classes.

 This year, all K280 families will join a Google classroom where they will be able to access activities, digital content, instructional videos and live meetings with their teachers.
 Teachers will offer daily instructions for hands-on activities which help to foster prolonged engagement.
 For students who are participating in the hybrid model, the online content will enrich and extend their classroom learning experiences.
 For students exclusively engaging through remote learning, their curriculum will mirror the activities that are presented in the brick and mortar classrooms.